ihhub/fheroes2/docs/README.txt

 because fheroes2 cannot play some introductory videos from the DOSBOX version yet.
 However, with the exception of this, the DOSBOX version can also be used quite well.

-Alternatively, you can download a free demo version of the game using one of the bundled scripts.
+Alternatively, you can download a free demo version of the game (in English only) using one of the bundled scripts.

 --- Installation and Requirements ---
 You will need to have a demo version or the full version of Heroes of Might and